Mate-Alan/D365OllamaAgent/README.md

 ## Overview

-The D365 Ollama Agent project integrates Dynamics 365 with Ollama to allow users to interact with their business data using natural language queries.
-Built with Azure Functions using .NET 9 in the isolated worker mode, the solution is designed for:
+The D365 Ollama Agent project integrates Dynamics 365 with Ollama to allow users to automatically categorize service cases based on a list of available categories in the CRM-system.
+This project does not have the goal to be a production ready repository.
+It is more about discovering possibilities and showcase use-cases.

 - Rapid development and testing
 - Scalable, serverless deployment on Azure
 - Clean separation between the function runtime and business logic